korakoe/Simo/README.md

 # Simo.
- The BeReal Like Social Media With Simon Says like Qualities!
+ The Social Media With Simon Says like Qualities!